kgen-protocol/platform-protocol-api-docs/docs/Loyalty Protocol V1/Tech integration/rewardable-events.md

 - `rewardCategory`: The category of the reward e.g. "EARNED".
 - `entityType`: Specifies the type of entity related to the event.
 In this context, it is set to "GAME."
 - `isActive` : The isActive field in the provided payload is a boolean attribute that can be used to temporarily set the status of the rewardable event.
-- `isActivityTraceEnabled`: Wether activity trace enabled or not.
+- `isActivityTraceEnabled`: Whether activity trace enabled or not.
 - `activityTraceActivityID`: Activity trace unique ID.
 ### Response
 Succesfull response for the above request